The Allied Masonic Degrees is an invitational body within the York Rite that is dedicated to Masonic Research.

 The Allied Masonic Degrees are detached degrees which, many years ago, were conferred under Craft Warrants and formed a part of the loosely governed Freemasonry which afterward eliminated all save the three Craft degrees and the Royal Arch.

-The Allied Masonic Degrees are an invitational organization, and requires membership in the Royal Arch as well as the Symbolic Lodge.
+The Allied Masonic Degrees are an invitational organization and it requires membership in the Royal Arch as well as the Symbolic Lodge.
 Membership is limited to 27 members per council.

 The Allied Masonic Degrees are detached degrees some of which, many years ago, were conferred under Craft warrants and formed part of the then loosely governed Freemasonry of the period.